mrzmmr/remark-variables/readme.md

 Type: `Object` | `Array` | `String`

-If options is a string, then it is used as the opening and closing fence markers, for example: `.use(variables, ':')` would match `:some.variable[0]:`.
+If options is a string, then it is used as the opening and closing fence markers, for example: `.use(variables, ':')` would match `:some.variable[0]:` look for `vfile.data.some.variable[0]`.
 If options is an array, options[0] and options[1] are used as fence markers.

 #### fence